top of page

 • Turnover disrupts quality and throughput

-• Aging skilled labor pools
+• Skilled labor pools are aging

-Case Study #2: Labor That Looked Affordable — Until It Wasn’t
+Case Study 2: Labor That Looked Affordable—Until It Wasn’t

-• Supervisory overhead rose to stabilize quality
+• Supervisory overhead increased to stabilize quality

-The difference is not demand.
-It is:
+The difference is rarely demand.

 • Setup discipline